siplabiith/IFCC-Feature-Extraction/README.md

 # IFCC-Feature-Extraction

-### Copyright Speech Information Processing Lab, IIT Hyderabad , Inc.  All Rights Reserved.
+### Copyright Speech Information Processing Lab, IIT Hyderabad .
+All Rights Reserved.

 If you use this code